Apr 02 What Marketers Need to Know About TikTok

 - Brands seeing success on the platform are authentic in the content they are creating

-- The platform has 5 ad units which have large minimum spends; however, their self-serve ads platform was opened up to the public in July 2020
+- The platform has 5 ad units which have large minimum spends; their self-serve ads platform was opened up to the public in July 2020

 What is TikTok?